 Mixing - if you mix alcohol and other drugs such as, benzos (benzodiazepine/diazepam) or pregabalin (gabas) it risks stopping your breathing.

-Withdrawal - if you find yourself without a supply of alcohol and experiencing withdrawal symptoms please download our COVID-19 advice for managing alcohol dependency leaflet for more information on how to stay safe.
+Withdrawal - if you find yourself without a supply of alcohol and experiencing withdrawal symptoms please download our COVID-19 advice for managing alcohol dependency for more information on how to stay safe.

 To keep everyone safe we are asking all staff, volunteers and service users NOT to come to our services or the community pharmacy if you think you might have symptoms of coronavirus.
 Instead please phone us.